-While growing a beard has been a trend in the last couple of years, we are now seeing more black men growing their beard with some serious style, too.
+While growing a beard has been a trend in the last couple of years, we are now seeing more black African men growing their beard with some serious style, too.
 From music, film and sports industries, you'll find many black men with a beard.
-Just think about AKA, Mandoza and our very own customer, DJ Sbu, to cite a few – all of them keep a beard that wows the ladies.

-Here are some of the things you need to take into consideration for growing your ethnic beard:
+Here are some of the things you need to take into consideration for growing your beard out.

 #1: Trimming Is Necessary

-Trimming is a must with ethnic beards.
+Trimming is a must.
 The truth is that when you don't trim your beard, you'll look sloppy.
 However, when you trim your beard, you'll be able to have a cleaner and healthy look besides the fact that you'll be able to maintain the shape that you want.
 Not trimming the beard will cause split ends.

 #2: Don't Pick At Ingrown Hairs

-In case you need to deal with ingrown hairs, when you start picking on them, you'll probably end up with scars.
-So, the best thing you can do is to schedule an appointment with a dermatologist and figure out the best solution for your case.
+In case you are faced with ingrown hairs, picking on them will probably cause you scars that will be take time to get rid of.
+So, the best thing you can do to remedy ingrown hairs is to schedule an appointment with a dermatologist and figure out the best solution for your case.

 #3: Remember The Skin Underneath Your Beard

-With ethnic growth, you still need to clean and exfoliate your skin under your beard.
-And this is true if you have a lengthy and full beard.
+You need to clean and exfoliate your skin under your beard thoroughly and this is more true if you have a lengthy and full grown out beard.

 As a rule of thumb, black men should avoid using products that contain lanolin, artificial fragrances and dyes since these can cause clogged pores, dryness, and even irritation.
 All natural products are your best solution here.

-In addition, applying a moisturizer with sunscreen is a must and it doesn't have anything to do with your ethnicity.
+In addition, applying a moisturizer with sunscreen is a must for general skin well-being.